Governance Hosting Governance Operating model 4 min read

 The hosting debate is not really about hosting.

-The harder question is whether the organisation can support the model it chooses in a controlled, sustainable way.
-There are sensible reasons why more private or tightly contained deployment models keep coming up.
+There are good reasons why more private or tightly contained deployment models keep coming up.
 Data sensitivity matters.
 Assurance matters.
 Supplier dependence matters.
-So do auditability, resilience, and simple organisational comfort with where systems run and who controls them.
-In regulated settings, that instinct is often rational.
+So do auditability, resilience, and a fairly basic organisational concern about where systems run and who controls them.
+In regulated environments, that instinct is often sensible.

-Self-hosting often relocates the problem
+Self-hosting often moves the problem rather than solving it

 The middle ground is often more practical than it sounds

-There is also a more practical middle ground that often gets missed.
-Many regulated organisations already have enterprise software agreements, established supplier relationships, and governance patterns that people know how to work with.
-In many cases, those agreements should now be revisited and reviewed properly as AI capability expands.
-They should not just be assumed to cover everything by default.
+Many regulated organisations already have enterprise software agreements, established supplier relationships, and governance patterns that people broadly understand.
+In many cases, those agreements now need to be revisited properly as AI capability expands.
+They should not simply be assumed to cover everything by default.

-That does not mean cloud removes the hard work.
 Organisations still need to revisit agreements, test governance assumptions, define data boundaries, and be clear about what use is actually in scope.
 Existing trust helps, but it is not a substitute for review.
-The real questions remain the same: who owns the use, what data is allowed, what needs human checking, and what is actually approved in practice.
+The real questions remain much the same: who owns the use case, what data is allowed, what needs human checking, and what is actually approved in practice.

 That is probably what will shape the next few years.
-Not a simple win for cloud or on-premises, but a gradual adaptation of the operating model around AI: clearer ownership, better data foundations, more explicit governance, and a better mix of skills and responsibilities.
-The real transition is not just technical deployment.
-It is organisational adaptation.
+Not a simple victory for cloud or on-premises, but a gradual adaptation of the operating model around AI: clearer ownership, better data foundations, more explicit governance, and a more workable mix of skills and responsibilities.

 Need a clearer view of which deployment path is actually supportable?